 In this article, we will explain how Grip uses Artificial Intelligence (AI) and machine learning technology to better connect participants to one another, services and products.
 You will also find some top tips on getting the best from Grip’s AI-powered tools to improve your attendee, exhibitor and sponsor experience at your events.

-Grip has the world’s leading AI-powered matchmaking and networking platform; years of hard work and research has gone into this complex and constantly evolving recommendation system.
+Grip has the world’s leading AI-powered matchmaking and networking platform; many years of hard work and research has gone into this complex and constantly evolving recommendation system.

 At Grip, our approach is to make better recommendations based on a participant's preferences (what kind of people they want to meet, or the types of things they’re interested in.)
 Matching interests of attendees with suppliers that can deliver on those interests is a simple way to make accurate recommendations.
 We refer to this as preference matching.